putriimnida/Bioinformatics-in-Python/README.md

 # Bioinformatics-in-Python
-Learning Python for Bioinformatics
+Learning Python for Bioinformatics 💻🧬👩🏻‍🔬

-File format notebooks
+📕File format notebooks
 ---------------------

 The following notebooks describe and explore some common file formats used to store genomics data.
 They also include Python code for parsing (and sometimes indexing) the formats.